ucm-lbqc/docs/content/docs/getting-started.md

 $ scp -r <user>@192.168.57.68:path/to/remote-dir /path/to/local-dir
 ```

-These commands must be entered in a terminal in your local computer running a UNIX-like OS like Linux or MacOS.
+These commands must be entered in a terminal in your local computer running a UNIX-like OS like Linux or macOS.
 It is recommended to use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) under Windows rather than installing third-party applications, if possible.

 {{< callout type="warning" >}}
-The path follwing the colon after the remote address is relative to the HOME directory unless is prefixed by `/`, which it is treated as an absolute path instead.
+The path following the colon after the remote address is relative to the HOME directory unless is prefixed by `/`, which it is treated as an absolute path instead.
 That is, `/path/to/file` points to the file at `/path/to/file`, whereas `path/to/file` points to `$HOME/path/to/file`.
 {{< /callout >}}